Hurricane Fiona strengthens into Category 4 storm, heads toward Bermuda after pummeling Puerto Rico and other Caribbean islands

 The storm has been blamed for directly causing at least four deaths in its march through the Caribbean, where winds and torrential rain in Puerto Rico left a majority of people on the U.S. territory without power or running water.
 Hundreds of thousands of people scraped mud out of their homes following what authorities described as "historic" flooding.

 Power company officials initially said it would take a few days for electricity to be fully restored, but then appeared to backtrack late Tuesday night.
-Only 26% had power as of Wednesday morning, three days after it hit the island.
+As of Wednesday afternoon, three days after Fiona hit the island, roughly 70% of customers lacked electricity, according to government figures.

 "Hurricane Fiona has severely impacted electrical infrastructure and generation facilities throughout the island.
 We want to make it very clear that efforts to restore and reenergize continue and are being affected by severe flooding, impassable roads, downed trees, deteriorating equipment, and downed lines," said Luma, the company that operates power transmission and distribution.